The best of both worlds — heat pump efficiency with furnace or boiler backup for Nassau County's coldest days

 Don't see your brand?
 We service all major manufacturers!
 Call us to confirm.

 "We have oil heat and no gas on our street.
-The hybrid option let us keep our oil boiler as backup and add a Mitsubishi heat pump for primary heating and cooling.
-Oil deliveries went from every 3 weeks to every 8 weeks.
-Huge savings."
+The hybrid option let us keep our oil boiler as backup and add a Mitsubishi heat pump for primary heating and cooling."

 We evaluate your current furnace/boiler age and condition, ductwork, electrical capacity, and insulation.
 A Manual J calculation determines optimal heat pump sizing.